Brazil-Argentina qualifier suspended in coronavirus dispute - NewsBreak

 Brazil-Argentina qualifier suspended in coronavirus dispute

-SAO PAULO — (AP) — A World Cup qualifier between Brazil and Argentina was suspended amid chaotic scenes after local health officials walked onto the pitch on Sunday in a bid to remove three players who didn’t comply with coronavirus restrictions.
+SAO PAULO — (AP) — Argentina’s World Cup qualifier in Brazil was interrupted after just seven minutes Sunday when local health officials went onto the pitch in a wild dispute over coronavirus concerns.

-The match featuring Argentina’s Lionel Messi and Brazil’s Neymar was stopped in the 7th minute because of the extraordinary interruption.
-The referee eventually suspended the game with the score at 0-0 after players, coaches, football officials and local authorities argued for several minutes on the field at NeoQuimica Arena.
+The match featuring Argentina’s Lionel Messi and Brazil’s Neymar was ultimately suspended by the referee with the score at 0-0.

-Brazil’s health agency said three of Argentina’s England-based players should have been in quarantine instead of playing in the match.
-FIFA will have to determine what happens next with the qualifier.
+Brazilian health officials alleged three Argentine players did not reveal on arrival last Friday that they had recently been in England, and should have been in quarantine rather than playing in the match.

+The Argentina team responded by walking off the field at NeoQuimica Arena in Sao Paulo.

+Argentina tweeted that the game would not resume.
+South American soccer's governing body, CONMEBOL, said the match had been suspended.
+FIFA, the sport's world governing body, also confirmed the game had been suspended and said it was yet to decide what to do next.

-Antonio Barra Torres, the president of Brazil's health agency, Anvisa, said four Argentina players would be fined and deported for breaching Brazil's COVID-19 protocols.
+Antonio Barra Torres, the president of Brazil's health agency, Anvisa, said four Argentina players would be fined and deported for not following Brazil's COVID-19 protocols.

-The four had been ordered to quarantine by Brazil’s health agency ahead of the match.
+The four — all players from the England-based Premier League — had been ordered to quarantine by Brazil’s health agency ahead of the match.
 Despite that order, three of the four started for Argentina.

-Aston Villa's Emiliano Martinez and Emiliano Buendia and Tottenham's Giovanni Lo Celso and Cristian Romero joined the Argentina squad despite the Premier League not wanting players to be released for international duty because of the need to quarantine for 10 days in a hotel on their return.
-Brazil's quarantine restrictions have added another complicating factor.
+Aston Villa players Emiliano Martinez and Emiliano Buendia, and Tottenham duo Giovanni Lo Celso and Cristian Romero, traveled to play for Argentina despite the Premier League not wanting players to be released for international duty because of the need to quarantine for 10 days in a hotel on their return.
+Now they have been caught up in Brazilian quarantine restrictions.

-The Argentina football federation on Sunday night tweeted the message “We are going home!” along with a picture of the squad, including Emiliano Martinez and Buendia, boarding a flight for Buenos Aires.

-TV Globo reported that the four England-based players told Brazilian police at the airport they did not fill their entry forms upon arrival.
-The report said the footballers were not deported and received permission to fly back with their team.

-The agency added that attempts earlier Sunday to remove the players and take them to the airport were frustrated.
+The agency added that all attempts to remove the players and take them to the airport were frustrated on Sunday “since the squad left the hotel and also much before the match began, when Anvisa had its action blocked" at the NeoQuimica Arena.

 “The decision to interrupt the match was never within Anvisa's reach.
 However, fielding players who did not comply with Brazilian laws and health norms, and also offered false information to authorities did require the agency to act, at its time and its way," the Brazilian agency said.

-“They had 72 hours before the match.
-They had to do it at the time of the match!”
-Tite shouted to the Anvisa agents.

-Lionel Messi also sounded irritated.
-“They did not talk to us before this,” the Argentine captain repeated.

-Brazil called up nine Premier League players for the World Cup qualifiers in September but none of them traveled to South America because of the restrictions.
+Brazil called up nine Premier League players for the three rounds of World Cup qualifiers in September, including five starters, but none of them traveled to South America.

-Argentina coach Lionel Scaloni said both teams would have liked to play the game.
+Argentina coach Lionel Scaloni said he and his players were upset by the turn of events, and that both teams would have liked to play the game.
+He and his squad were yet to leave the stadium more than two hours after the match was first interrupted.

 “A match between some of the best in the world ends like this.
 I would like people in Argentina to understand that as a coach I have to take care of my players.
 If people come and say they have to deport them, I will not allow,” Scaloni told channel TyC Sports.
 “We wanted to play the match, so did the Brazilians.”

-Both national soccer associations issued statements to criticize the move by Brazil's health agency.
+Brazil’s soccer confederation interim president Ednaldo Rodrigues said he found the decision of the health agency to be “strange.”

+“At no moment was the Brazilian soccer confederation in favor of this,” he told TV Globo.

 Brazil players stayed on the field after Argentina left, and started doing training exercises.
-Argentinians, including those considered to be a COVID-19 risk, stayed for more than three hours in their dressing room until they left for the airport.
+Federal police were outside the stadium to escort the Argentina squad.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports